srinivaskool/AWS-Image-Upload-and-Recognize-Objects/README.md

 - AWS Amplify

 ### For Execution
 You need an AWS account.
 Then clone the repository and create Lambda and S3 buckets with the same names given in the code.
-Then run the react app using npm start to upload the image.
+Then run npm install and then run the app using npm start to upload the image.

 ---